docker/docs/docker-cloud/migration/deregister-swarms.md

 It is vital that you can SSH to your Docker Cloud Swarm before you deregister it from Docker Cloud.

-Your Docker Cloud Swarm runs on either AWS or Azure, so to SSH to your Swarm nodes, you must know the public IP addresses or public DNS names of your nodes.
+Your Docker Cloud Swarm runs on either AWS or Azure, so to SSH to your Swarm nodes, you must know the public IP addresses or hostnames of your nodes.
 The simplest way to find this information is with the native AWS or Azure tools.

-> If you need to deploy new SSH keys, see [authorizedkeys](https://github.com/docker/dockercloud-authorizedkeys/blob/master/README.md){: target="_blank" class="_"} in GitHub.

 ### How to SSH to AWS nodes